-In July, Marianne Kent-Stoll was named Head of School of Idyllwild Arts Academy.
+Marianne Kent-Stoll was named Head of School of Idyllwild Arts Academy in July.
 Kent-Stoll’s promotion from Vice President, Educational Programs, enables the former Head of School, Pamela Jordan, to concentrate on her vast responsibilities as President of Idyllwild Arts Foundation.

 Jordan came to Idyllwild Arts as President in 2014.
 At that time the Foundation’s Board of Trustees intended to have both an Academy Head of School and a Foundation President.
 Two years later, however, it became necessary to make Jordan Head of School as well as President in order to achieve greater continuity between the Academy and the Foundation.

 But Idyllwild Arts is now embarking on a strategic plan to shape its future for the next five years and beyond.
 An anonymous donor has generously agreed to underwrite the strategic planning effort, which will involve Michael Kaiser, former President of the Kennedy Center, in the creation of strategic goals and a Board Development Plan.
 An Environmental/Sustainability Audit, a Campaign Feasibility Study, and a Marketing Implementation Plan are also forthcoming.
 So that Jordan can focus on her work with the Board to advance the ambitious mission, vision, and goals of Idyllwild Arts, Kent-Stoll’s elevation to Head of School was needed.

 Kent-Stoll knows the Academy inside-out, having served as Dean of Academics from 2012 to 2016, and subsequently as Assistant Head of School before becoming Vice President, Educational Programs, in 2019.